yugabyte/yugabyte-db/docs/content/preview/explore/ysql-language-features/postgresql-compatibility.md

 Note: When enabling the cost models, ensure that packed row for colocated tables is enabled by setting the `--ysql_enable_packed_row_for_colocated_table` flag to true.

-### YugabyteDB Anywhere
+#### YugabyteDB Anywhere

-To enable compatibility mode in YugabyteDB Anywhere v2024.1, see the [Release notes](../../../releases/yba-releases/v2024.1/#highlights).
+To enable EPCM in YugabyteDB Anywhere v2024.1, see the [Release notes](/preview/releases/yba-releases/v2024.1/#highlights).

-To enable compatibility mode in YugabyteDB Anywhere v2024.2 or later:
+To enable EPCM in YugabyteDB Anywhere v2024.2 or later:

 - When creating a universe, turn on the **Enable Enhanced Postgres Compatibility** option.

   You can also change the setting on deployed universes using the **More > Edit Postgres Compatibility** option.

-### YugabyteDB Aeon
+#### YugabyteDB Aeon

-To enable compatibility mode in YugabyteDB Aeon:
+To enable EPCM in YugabyteDB Aeon:

-1. When creating a cluster, choose a track with database version 2024.1.0 or later.
+1. When creating a cluster, choose a track with database v2024.1.0 or later.
 1. Select the **Enhanced Postgres Compatibility** option (on by default).

 You can also change the setting on the **Settings** tab for deployed clusters.